-- dental bridges: A dental bridge is a restoration that is used to “bridge a gap” between teeth.
+Dental bridges: A dental bridge is a restoration that is used to “bridge a gap” between teeth.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.
-The Anchor that is supported on each side is by a natural tooth strengthened by a dental crown.
-Dr. Sinclair can also secure a bridge with dental implants.
+The anchor that is supported on each side is by a natural tooth strengthened by a dental crown.
+A bridge can also be secured with dental implants.

 Many people grind or clench their teeth at night without even realizing it.
 Teeth grinding can lead to serious jaw disorders, headaches, damaged teeth, and other problems.
 Dr. Sinclair has completed post-graduate training to diagnose and provide TMJ disorder treatments, as well as treat damage caused by teeth grinding.